 Speaking out against women’s rights abuses is something that women’s rights organisations, including IWDA, do every day.
 From lobbying governments to improve laws and services to working with communities to change discriminatory attitudes and behaviours, organisations and individuals are working all over the world to respond to and prevent violence against women.

 However, violence against women is a global problem and it requires global action.
-Days like today and calls for action like the 16 days of Activism are crucial because they shine a spotlight on the issue of violence against women.
+Calls for action like the 16 days of Activism are crucial because they shine a spotlight on the issue of violence against women.
 They are a moment to create public awareness about what needs to change to prevent it from happening in the first place at local, national, regional and international levels.

 Who needs to be involved?

 To end violence against women, we need to challenge the attitudes that perpetuate, rationalise and normalise that violence, and deny women’s right to safety.
 Men are overwhelmingly the perpetrators of gender-based violence.
 To see violence truly eliminated, the attitudes of men need to change.
 Shifting these behaviours is hard and slow, but gender equality means all of us, and working with all genders is the only way to see true change.

 We’re working with both women and men across the Asia Pacific region to see gender-based violence to run awareness-raising and violence prevention programs.

 During the 16 days we will be highlighting the issue of violence against women in Australia, in the Asia Pacific region and in our world, as well as the action which IWDA’s partners are taking to drive change.